Benjamin Marc Ramaroson

-Benjamin Marc Ramaroson, C.M. (born 25 April 1955 in Manakara) is Archbishop of the Roman Catholic Archdiocese of Antsiranana in Madagascar.
+Benjamin Marc Balthason Ramaroson, C.M. (born 25 April 1955 in Manakara) is Archbishop of the Roman Catholic Archdiocese of Antsiranana in Madagascar.

 Biography

 Ramaroson was ordained as a priest on 15 August 1984 for the Congregation of the Mission.
 He was appointed as bishop of the Roman Catholic Diocese of Farafangana by Pope Benedict XVI and consecrated in November 2005.
 As was appointed Archbishop of Antsiranana in November 2013 upon the retirement of Archbishop Michel Melo.